Skip to main content

 Contact your IT team and ask them to whitelist Kameleoon’s domains in the firewall/WAF configuration.

-The domains and subdomains listed in this article must be accessible.
+The domains and subdomains listed in the FAQ article must be accessible.

 Ensure both HTTPS traffic (GET, POST, OPTIONS) and WebSocket connections are allowed to these domains.